-The federal bill C-27, An Act to enact the Consumer Privacy Protection Act, the Personal Information and Data Protection Tribunal Act and the Artificial Intelligence and Data Act and to make consequential and related amendments to other Acts, which was tabled in June 2022, lapsed following the prorogation of Parliament declared on January 6, 2025.
-Desjardins Group, including the Company, will monitor carefully the intentions of the federal government with respect to privacy laws reform after Parliament resumes.
+After the Québec privacy regulatory reform, which occurred between 2021 and 2024, the adoption of federal bill C-27, An Act to enact the Consumer Privacy Protection Act, the Personal Information and Data Protection Tribunal Act and the Artificial Intelligence and Data Act and to make consequential and related amendments to other Acts, was highly awaited.
+However, it died on the Order Paper following the prorogation of Parliament declared on January 6, 2025.
+Desjardins Group and the Company will carefully monitor the intentions of the federal government with respect to privacy laws reform after Parliament resumes.